-1.1.4 PAGB maintains a working relationship with each of the following organisations: the Medicines and Healthcare products Regulatory Agency (MHRA); the Committee of Advertising Practice (CAP); the Advertising Standards Authority (ASA); the Office of Communications (Ofcom); Clearcast and the Radio Advertising Clearance Centre (RACC).
+1.1.4 PAGB maintains a working relationship with each of the following organisations: the Medicines and Healthcare products Regulatory Agency (MHRA); the Committee of Advertising Practice (CAP); the Advertising Standards Authority (ASA); Office of Communications (Ofcom); Clearcast and Radiocentre.
 This allows PAGB to provide a consistent and reliable approval system that takes into account the concerns of both regulators and self-regulators.
 PAGB may, at its discretion, request the views of any of the above organisations before approving advertising copy and when dealing with queries or complaints.
 PAGB can offer guidance on the roles of the various bodies involved in the control of over-the-counter medicines advertising.